andreshungbz/simple-task-manager/README.md

 ### Initial Setup

-1. Clone the repository in the whichever directory you prefer on your system.
+1. Clone the repository in whichever directory you prefer on your system.

 ```
 git clone https://github.com/andreshungbz/simple-task-manager.git